 Soft toe – a soft toe offers no special protection, other than the material itself that the work boots are made from.
 When safety is an issue, the soft toe is probably not the right choice.
 However, western work boots with a soft toe are the most lightweight of the three types.
 They are a good choice if your work entails walking long distances.

 Type of Outsole

-The outsole is meant to provide you good traction and be oil- and abrasion-resistant.
+The outsole is meant to provide you with good traction and be oil- and abrasion-resistant.
 There are many types of outsoles, designed for different terrains.
-Durango produces work boots for outside use, so they provide you with outsoles specifically made for the conditions you will wear them in.
+Durango men's and women's boots are made for outside use, so they provide you with outsoles specifically made for the conditions you will wear them in.

 The type of boots you need heavily depends on the work you do.
 Many Durango work boots for men and women are insulated, but also employ new technologies to let your feet breathe with special linings.
 They won’t help in Arctic temperatures, but it’s unlikely you will wear them in such conditions anyway.

 Degree of Water-Resistance

 There is a difference between water-resistant and waterproof.
 However, the difference is often not clear, as there is no set industry standard.
 In general, waterproof provides a higher degree of resistance to liquids than water-resistant boots.

 Water-resistant work boots can keep your feet from rain and moisture, but won’t last long if they are fully submerged.
 Waterproof boots will keep your feet dry longer, but they won’t protect them indefinitely.
 No boot will.
 Not all Durango boots are waterproof, but most are water-resistant, so make your choice based on the conditions of your work.